Alejandro-FA/parallel_bfs/README.md

     cd cmake-build
     ```
 2. Then use `cmake` to configure the project.
 At this point you can use certain flags to specify how do you want the
 project to be built, like the *compiler* to use or the *build type*.
-To use the default values, simply execute this
+To use the default values and compile in `Release`
-(the two dots `..` are important):
+mode, simply execute the following command (the two dots `..` are important):

     ```bash
     cmake .. -DCMAKE_BUILD_TYPE=Release